stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 The hand can’t attack, activate magic items, or carry more than 10 pounds.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) talent, the weight limit increases to 20 pounds.
+When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the weight limit increases to 20 pounds.

 ## Poison Spray
 *Conjuration Cantrip*<br>